Lentil Mushroom Ragu

 Variations

-• Add red wine: Add ½ cup of red wine to the tomatoes for a deeper flavor.
+• With red wine: Add ½ cup before the tomatoes for a deeper, restaurant-style flavor.

-• More veggies?
-Add finely diced carrots or celery when sautéing onions.
+• More veggies: Add finely diced carrots or celery with the onions.

 A white light bulb icon with rays radiating from it, symbolizing an idea or innovation—like the inspiration behind a delicious lentil mushroom ragu—is centered on a solid black circular background.